 My second suggestion is a continuation of the first.
-We need to change the way we look at team roles and the change itself.
-Rather than simply manage the change and micro-manage any possible outcome, we should provide our teams with the ability to innovate the process to help maximize the change’s long-term potential.
+We need to change how we view team roles and the change itself.
+Rather than manage the change and micro-manage any possible outcome, we should provide our teams with the ability to innovate the process to help maximize the change’s long-term potential.
 We can do this by empowering our people to provide feedback, make corrections, and experiment with potential weaknesses or processes along the way.

 Organizational leadership should remember the REAL goal by asking the following question: “Do we want the process the way we have laid it out, or do we want the most effective process to maximize buy-in and output?”
-Of course, the second is usually the preferred.
-However, if that’s true, we must admit that those who are actually working on the process have valuable insight that should be considered.
+Of course, the second is usually preferred.
+However, if that’s true, we must admit that those working on the process have valuable insight that should be considered.
 This feedback should be a focal point during implementation.
-At the very least, it could help refine any potential flaws or weaknesses that leadership hadn’t considered previously.
+At the very least, it could help refine any potential flaws or weaknesses that leadership had not considered previously.

 Of course, a question always arises about resistance to change.
 My advice for dealing with resistance to change in an organization is relatively simple.
-I find that when there is resistance to change, it’s usually because the leader or leadership team had done a very poor job of communicating the vision or benefit of the expected outcome, or because the leader had not done a good job of expressing that the organization must change as the world around it changes.
+I find that when there is resistance to change, it’s usually because the leader or leadership team has done an abysmal job of communicating the vision or benefit of the expected outcome or because the leader has not done a good job of expressing that the organization must change as the world around it changes.

 To help leadership understand this, I like to use a football metaphor.
 Just because a quarterback calls an audible doesn’t mean that the quarterback isn’t continuing in the attempt to score a touchdown and win the game.
 Sometimes, an audible must happen to move the ball due to the obstacles that have popped up.
 Once the team understands that an audible was called, it’s easier to change direction and continue the positive momentum.
 The catch here is that team must understand both the play and the location of the goal.